 They also aggressively recycle all eligible office and industrial materials.
 Materials which are recycled as part of the manufacturing processes include;

-Working with the UK Wildlife Trust’s to support our progress with this project, we have identified over 30 existing advertising locations across the UK that we are in the process of returning to nature.
+We have identified 18 existing advertising locations across the UK that we are in the process of returning to nature.
 Creating habitats of native species to encourage the return of wildlife and act as educational focus points for schools in the area.

 Our Dutch colleagues are introducing Bee and Butterfly Hotels.
 These Hotels can be constructed around the superstructure of Ocean’s existing large format advertising displays that have the land capacity to support the planting of wild-flowers to feed and sustain the bees and butterflies.

 As part of our response to this crisis we are managing our sites land so that they positively contribute to biodiversity, particularly for pollinators

 Such transformative action across the whole Ocean network is necessary to create ‘more, bigger, better and joined up’ habitats and ‘Making Space for Nature’.